phunanon/uMod/README.md

     - TelegramSpam - two of the same t.me link in 1 hour
   - **AutoClean**: deletes messages with no content (e.g. wall of whitespace)
 - Manual Moderation
-  - **Tickets**: a ticket system for users to ask for help
+  - **Tickets**: a ticket system for members to privately chat with a specified role
-    - Allows adding users to the ticket
+    - Allows adding members to the ticket
     - Requires a reason the ticket is being closed, for auditing
+    - Optionally at closure allows a DM to be sent to the member summarising the ticket
   - **Note**: attaches notes to a user that all moderators can see
     - Notes are automatically attached for audit logs (ban, unban, kick, timeout, channel ban)
     - Arbitrary notes can be made with `/note`